 What a shot!
 28 amazing sports photos

 Lin Dan throws his racket during a semifinal match at the Malaysia Open on Saturday, April 8.
-He would go on to win the tournament.
+He would go on to win the badminton tournament.

 What a shot!
 28 amazing sports photos